Pathimoonam Number Veedu: Plot

 Selvam (Nizhalgal Ravi), an estate manager, and his family move into a new house based in a remote village.
 There, Selvam falls in love with Annam (Sadhana), a jolly village girl.
 Disturbed by a ghost (Lalitha Kumari), Selvam's grandfather dies from a heart attack.
 One day, Murali (Jaishankar), Selvam's brother, goes to an isolated home and treats an old lady.
 The next day, he realizes that the old lady was a ghost and he also dies from a heart attack.
 The family, in mourning, decides to arrange Selvam's wedding with Annam to forget this tragedy.
 Thereafter, Annam becomes pregnant but even after 10 months, she doesn't deliver.
 A Gurukkal (Ra.
 Sankaran) comes to the aid of the family and he feels that something has stopped her delivery.
 He prepares a ritual and the ghost finally appears and tells him about her past.

 The ghost was the young woman named Rekha.
-She lived happily with her husband (Ravikanth) but her husband had a lot of bad habits and also had a lot of debts.
+She lived happily with her husband (Chandrakanth) but her husband had a lot of bad habits and also had a lot of debts.
 Under pressures, he forced his wife Rekha to have a sexual relationship with the house owner.
 She refused and killed the house owner.
 Afterwards, her angry husband killed her in turn.
-She then became a ghost and killed her husband.
-Since that day, she killed every male who stayed in the house.
+She then became a ghost and killed her husband.The ghost also reveals that the house owner was actually Selvam's father, which made her to take revenge on his family.
+Since that day of her husband's death, she killed every male who stayed in the house.